Dr. Malie Coyne

 I also hold a part-time Lecturer post on the Doctorate in Psychological Science (Clinical Psychology) programme in the National University of Ireland Galway.

-I previously featured on Clare FM as their regular parenting expert where I discussed issues such as bullying, feelings, discipline, self-esteem and parental self-care.
+I featured on Clare FM as their regular parenting expert where I discussed issues such as bullying, feelings, discipline, self-esteem and parental self-care.

 In consultation with Infant Mental Health Specialists nationwide, I am leading the advancement of Infant Mental Health practice in Galway.
 I ensured its inclusion in the Galway City Early Years Health and Wellbeing Plan (2016) and we are working towards the implementation of goals to improve awareness and clinical practice.